 •The winter moth, Operophtera brumata (Geometridae), introduced from Europe which defoliates a broad range of tree species, including oaks and birches in southern New England.

-This work is a collaboration with Nathan Havill (joint Post Doc for EEB and US Forest Service), Dr. Michael Montgomery (US Forest Service).
+This work is a collaboration with Nathan Havill (USDA Forest Service).